SercoSPA/DESP-Documentation/README.md

 Welcome to the documentation repository for the DESP (DestinE Core Service Platform) project.
 This repository contains comprehensive documentation to help Users understand and integrate into the DESP project.

 ## Contact
-For any questions, feedback, or support, please contact us at <EMAIL>.
+For any questions, feedback, or support, please contact us at [desp-support@serco.com](mailto:desp-support@serco.com).